tardis-sn/tardis/docs/development/continuous_integration.rst

 Documentation pipeline
 ----------------------

 Builds and deploys the TARDIS documentation website.
-Currently, we are trying to move this pipeline to GitHub Actions.
+Currently, we are using a github action to complete this pipeline.
+The action can be found at ``.github/workflows/documentation-build.yml``

 Zenodo JSON pipeline